 SUPREME COURT DISCIPLINES 10 ATTORNEYS

-The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 10 attorneys — disbarring two, revoking the license of one, suspending six, and publicly reprimanding one.
-One attorney was also ordered to pay restitution to a client.
+The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 10 attorneys, disbarring two, suspending two, and reprimanding five.
+One attorney was admonished.

-As an official arm of the Florida Supreme Court, The Florida Bar and its Department of Lawyer Regulation are charged with administering a statewide disciplinary system to enforce Supreme Court rules of professional conduct for the more than 105,000 members of The Florida Bar.
+As an official arm of the Florida Supreme Court, The Florida Bar and its Department of Lawyer Regulation are charged with administering a statewide disciplinary system to enforce Supreme Court rules of professional conduct for the more than 109,000 members of The Florida Bar.
 Key discipline case files that are public record are posted to attorneys’ individual online Florida Bar profiles.
 To view discipline documents, follow these steps.
-Additional information on the discipline system and how to file a complaint are available at www.floridabar.org/attorneydiscipline.
+Information on the discipline system and how to file a complaint are available at on the Attorney Discipline webpage.